-Performance Testing covers a set of functional estimations where a product, material, system or people are not determined by detailed specifications.
+Performance Testing covers a set of functional estimations where a product, material, system, or people are not determined by detailed specifications.

 Performance Testing has dealings with different test types:

 These tests deal with elapsed times.
 This means that system functions have to be completed within a fixed time.
-An on-line transaction may be required to complete within 3 seconds; an overnight batch update, or a full database backup may be required to complete within a few hours.
+An on-line transaction may be required to complete within 3 seconds; an overnight batch update or a full database backup may be required to complete within a few hours.

 Such tests check if a system will run for a clarified period without some weighty, unforeseen trouble happening.
-It may happen so that a system may operate without problems for some hours but after this become slower and slower.
+It may happen so that a system may operate without problems for some hours but after this becomes slower and slower.
 This is often due to such reasons as memory leakage or exorbitant disk fragmentation.
 Endurance testing always tests common system operation, but it may comprise backup and similar procedures deemed necessary over the period of the test.

 These tests examine if system functions can be selectively shut down in order overload situation occurs.